$195.00 One spot left! Please call the shop to register 416-901-7464

 Managing a hard-to-manage medium: As an introduction to watercolours, this course will introduce colour mixing techniques, and explore the use of watercolour’s flow and transparency properties.
 Students will learn to shade & model simple objects using principles that help produce strong colour and crisp edges where desired.
+There will also be opportunities to experiment with other watercolour styles.

 Materials not included